jina-ai/docs/chapters/crud.md

           - embedding
 ```

-`!CompoundIndexer` affects both the `BaseVectorIndexer` and the `BaseKVIndexer`.
-This causes the embeddings to the next Driver in the Flow to be stored twice if we don't exclude them.
+This is done because otherwise the embeddings would be stored in the `BaseVectorIndexer` but also in the `BaseKVIndexer`.
+If you want to be able to access the embeddings anyway, you can can overwrite it in your own `index.yml` and `query.yml` files removing the `!ExcludeQL` directive.